openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-gam/ios-in-app-bidding-gam-info.md

 ```

 #### Step 1: Create Event Handler

-GAM's event handlers are special containers that wrap the GAM Ad Views and help to manage collaboration between GAM and Prebid views.

-**Important:** you should create and use a unique event handler for each ad view.

-To create an event handler you should provide a GAM Ad Unit.
+To create an event handler you should provide a **GAM Ad Unit**.

 #### Step 2: Create Interstitial Ad Unit

-**InterstitialAdUnit** - is an object that will load and display the particular ad.
-To create it you should provide:
+Initialize the Interstitial Ad Unit with properties:

 - **configId** - an ID of Stored Impression on the Prebid server
 - **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.